numbas/editor/docs/question/reference.rst

 Variable testing
 ================

+.. admonition:: Motivation
+   Sometimes it's hard to define randomised question variables so they're guaranteed to produce a usable set of values.
+   In these cases, it's easier to state the condition you want the variables to satisfy, and let Numbas automatically throw out sets of values that don't work.

 .. image:: images/variable_testing.png
     :alt: The variable testing tab, showing the testing condition and information on the likelihood of satisfying the condition.